 Here at Lowton Church of England High School we believe that every teacher is a teacher of all our young people, including those with Special Educational Needs.
 Our aim is to work with, and for, our young people and their families.
 We have high expectations and are committed to developing our young people academically, socially, morally, spiritually and culturally.
 We aim to foster a ‘can do’ and independent attitude that will help to equip them for school life and beyond.
 Mrs J Shaw, SENCO & Assistant Headteacher – Curriculum The SENCO has 10 plus years of experience as a secondary SENCO, and is a member of the schools senior leadership team.
 She has attended National SEND Co-ordinator training in addition to Post Graduate studies in teaching students with specific learning difficulties.
-Please contact the school on 01942 767040 and speak to the following members of staff for further information: Mrs Carol Brown – SEND Support Manager – Cedar & Willow Houses Mrs Tracey Joyce – SEND Support Manager – Elm & Oak Houses
+Please contact the school on 01942 767040 and ask for a member of SEN

 The Governing Body’s Principles, Aims And Objectives In Making Special Educational Needs Provision